KBNLresearch/nl-menu-resources/blog/Crawling-offline-web-content-the-NL-menu-case.md

 ## Acknowledgements

-Thanks are due to Ilya Kreymer, Raffaele Messuti and Andy Jackson for their helpful suggestions on *wget* and *pywb*.
+Thanks are due to Ilya Kreymer, Raffaele Messuti and Andy Jackson for their helpful suggestions on *wget* and *pywb*, and René Voorburg for his suggestions on improving and quality-checking the crawl.

 ## Additional resources